scandid-012/UrbanSound8k-GAN/README.md

-This project has three stage
+This project has three stages

 First: apply 10 fold cross validation on UrbanSound8K dataset for classification using the model described in this paper (base paper)